On the occasion of my 4th time in Chiang Mai, since 2018, I am dedicating this post to Thai Massage in Pichest Boonthumme Style.

 And it is just hilarious to see how Pichest, every time, turn these people away from treatment and asks them to learn how to breathe.

-In fact, we are used to thinking of Thai Massage as a painful approach, a strong technique, and it is.
+We are used to thinking of Thai Massage as a painful approach, a strong technique, and it is.

 But not because we are physically suffering means we are getting better.